Robust gRPC communication on Google Cloud Run (but not only!)

 A hammer is great for hammering nails but awful for cutting a tree.
 The same applies to gRPC or any other technique.

 gRPC works great for synchronous communication, but not every process is synchronous by nature.
-Applying synchronous communication everywhere will end up creating a slow, unstable system.
+Applying synchronous communication everywhere will create a slow, unstable system.
 Currently, Wild Workouts doesn’t have any flow that should be asynchronous.
-We will cover this topic deeper in the next articles by implementing new features.
-In the meantime, you can check Watermill library, which was also created by us. 😉 It helps with building asynchronous, event-driven applications the easy way.
+We will cover this topic in more depth in the next articles by implementing new features.
+In the meantime, check out the Watermill library, which we also created. 😉 It helps with building asynchronous, event-driven applications the easy way.

 What’s next?

-Having robust contracts doesn’t mean that we are not introducing unnecessary internal communication.
-In some cases operations can be done in one service in a simpler and more pragmatic way.
+Having robust contracts doesn’t mean we aren’t introducing unnecessary internal communication.
+In some cases, operations can be handled in one service in a simpler, more pragmatic way.

-**Until then, we still have one article left about our "Too modern application".
+Until then, we still have one article left about our “Too modern application.”
 It will cover Firebase HTTP authentication.
-After that, we will start the refactoring!** As I mentioned in the [first article](/post/serverless-cloud-run-firebase-modern-go-application/) we already intentionally introduced some issues in Wild Workouts.
-Are you curious about what is wrong with Wild Workouts?
-Please let us know in the comments! :wink: See you next week :wave:
+After that, we’ll start the refactoring!
+As I mentioned in the first article, we intentionally introduced some issues in Wild Workouts.
+Are you curious about what’s wrong with Wild Workouts?
+Let us know in the comments! 😉